-One of Egon Schiele’s many eerie self-depictions — striking here is the reoccurring accentuation of the hands and the thumb: the thumb seems not to fit into Schiele’s design concept, so that he often omits it or renders it severely angled.
-Schiele’s head is bent, the eyes turned upwards, which makes the white of the eyes appear like crescent moons in an otherwise dark face.
-The dark head with sunken cheeks shines out from the bright background.
-Above the blue-red lips sits a little moustache, which Schiele only had in between the late fall of 1911 and beginning of 1912.
+One of Egon Schiele’s many eerie self-depictions, Self Portrait with Lowered Head is striking for its accentuation of the hands and the omitted thumb.
+Thumbs seem not to fit into Schiele’s visual vocabulary—he often omits them or renders them at severe angles.
+Schiele’s head is bent, the eyes turned upwards, his lip sporting a small mustache, which Schiele only had in between the late fall of 1911 and beginning of 1912.
 The series of expressive self-portraits of the year 1912 is continued in 1914, when Schiele had Anton Josef Trčka take photographs of himself.
-Each photograph is consciously constructed and plays effectively with eccentric gesture and facial expression.
+Each photograph is consciously constructed and plays effectively with eccentric gestures and facial expressions.